MolSSI-Education/python-package-best-practices/_episodes/09-documentation.md

 ## Hosting your documentation

 ### Read The Docs
-We recommend hosing your  documentation on [Read The Docs](https://readthedocs.org/).
+We recommend hosting your  documentation on [Read The Docs](https://readthedocs.org/).
 With this service, you can enable the building of your documentation every time you push to your repository.

 Go to the [Read the Docs](https://readthedocs.org/) website.